ONEmCommunications/documents/docs/micro_apps_basics.md

-ONEm's platform provides a single API that features
+A micro-app is a simplified data driven web application

-* Single API
+* Communiates with platform through single API
 * Built using standard web development technology
-* Single Code Base for multiple-channels
+* Requires a small subset of HTML tags
-* HTML Subset
+* A single code base serves any channel